arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 The superiors control the decision without participating in it.
 Control without participating is control without decision-making delays.

 #### E14: The First Market Principle.
-Ensure decision makers feel both cost and benefit.
+Ensure decision-makers feel both cost and benefit.

 Decision-makers should feel both the cost and benefit of their decisions.
 Today, some product developers enjoy benefits while being insulated from costs.
 As a result, the resources will tend to be more utilized than they would, leading to decision delays.